metodiev/Java-Multithreading/README.md

 # Java Multithreading for Architects and Technical Leads

-This repository contains a comprehensive set of **200 prompts/questions** designed for mastering **Java Multithreading** at the **Architect / Technical Lead** level.
+This repository contains a comprehensive set of questions designed for mastering **Java Multithreading** at the **Architect / Technical Lead** level.
-The prompts are categorized to cover **fundamentals, advanced concepts, real-world scenarios, and leadership responsibilities**.
+The sections are categorized to cover **fundamentals, advanced concepts, real-world scenarios, and leadership responsibilities**.